saxtonvandalsen/serverless-portfolio-frontend/README.md

 ## Project Overview

 The Cloud Resume Challenge is a comprehensive project that integrates various technologies and practices to build and deploy a personal resume website.
 After completing my AWS Cloud Practioner certificate, I wanted to put my knowledge to the test and challenge myself with a project developed around AWS services.

-Here’s how the different components work together:
+## Architecture

 ## Tools, Technologies, and Learnings

 ### Frontend Development
-* **HTML, CSS, and JavaScript**: Designed and developed a responsive website.
+* **HTML, CSS, and JavaScript**: Integrated a Bootstrap HTML and CSS template, customizing it as need to incorporate Javascript funcitonality.
 * **JavaScript Visitor Counter**: Implemented a dynamic visitor counter to track website visits.

 ### Infrastructure
 * **AWS S3**: Hosted the static website content.
 * **AWS Lambda**: Managed serverless functions.
 * **AWS DynamoDB**: Stored visitor count data.
-* **AWS CloudFront & ACM**: Delivered content with low latency, HTTPS settings, and managed custom domain name.
+* **AWS CloudFront & ACM**: Delivered content with low latency, HTTPS settings, and management of custom domain name.

 ### DevOps Practices
 * **Infrastructure as Code (IaC)**: Used Terraform to automate the provisioning of AWS resources.